Paarthale Paravasam: Plot

 Madhava is a doctor, and a single appearance in a film as an actor has made him the heartthrob of thousands of girls.
 But he decides not to continue with his film career since he promised to his late father to dedicate his life to medicine and social service.

-Madhava marries Simi.
+Madhava married Simi.
 But a revelation about his past love affair with a college friend with whom he fathered a son causes both his mother and his wife to become furious with him.
 Soon Simi divorces Madhava, but they continue to remain friends and even go to the extent of fixing each other's second marriages.

 Simi decides to get Madhava married to Chella, a nurse at his hospital, while Madhava decides to get Simi married to Azhagu, a professional stage dancer.
 But in order to convince Azhagu's father to get Azhagu married to Simi, he had to agree with Azhagu's greedy father to give up the land on which he is constructing a hospital for cancer patients.

 Madhava and Chella's wedding and Simi and Azhagu's wedding are fixed on the same date.
 But Azhagu marries one of his cousins on that date on learning about his father's greed.
 Then Chella's parents find out about Madhava's past and call off the wedding.
 In the end, Madhava and Simi remarry and Chella marries Kumaran, Madhava's colleague.

 Production

 Paarthale Paravasam was launched as Balachander's 100th film at his office in Chennai.
 The original cast announced on the day of the launch included noted singer S. P. Balasubrahmanyam.
 However, he was replaced by prominent poet Vaali before the shoot started.
 Moreover, Raju Sundaram was initially supposed to play the role eventually portrayed by Lawrence in the film.
+Balachandar wanted to launch Asin through his movie after seeing her in an advertisement but her unavailability lead to casting Sneha (actress) for another female lead.
 Balachandar managed to select Kamal Haasan in a guest appearance, but failed to do the same with Rajinikanth.

 Production of the film was delayed multiple times during the shoot owing to rains in Kerala.
 Balachander also announced that Rahman and Simran's busy scheduled had held up the film's progress.
 The song "Nee Thaan En Desiya Geetham" was shot in Malaysia featuring Madhavan and Sneha.
 Some scenes were canned in Taiping.
 Another was shot at Bekal Fort, Kasargod, in Kerala with Madhavan and Simran, which took five days to finish.
 The introduction song of Madhavan and a team of dancers was shot in Ooty, while a fourth song sequence, with Madhavan and Simran was on the floors of AVM.
 The fifth was picturised in the Vijaya Vauhini Studios, in sets where Lawrence and Simran danced for the fifth song.